Julian96/pca_workshop/README.md

 ## Agenda

-1. Theorie
+1. Theory
-    1. TODO
+    1. What is PCA?
-    2. TODO
+    2. Derivation of the idea
-    3. TODO
+    3. Eigenvalues and Eigenvectors
+    4. Spectral theorem

-2. Praxis
+2. Practice
-    1. PCA mit dem Package sklearn
+    1. PCA with sklearn
-    2. PCA zu Fuß
+    2. PCA by hand

 ## Spin up the environment